TomWright/dasel/README.md

 This works well in general but you may run into issues when converting between data formats that don't typically play well together.

-If you have any questions or concerns around this please raise an issue.
+If you have any questions or concerns around this please raise a [discussion](https://github.com/TomWright/dasel/discussions).

 ## Usage